 - You are still undergoing medical treatment and the adjuster wants to limit the insurance company's exposure;

 - The other insurance company is disputing the adjuster's determination of fault; or

 - The adjuster is simply hoping you are desperate or uninformed enough to accept his or her initial offer.

-It is not necessary to send a demand letter with a car accident claim in California, but it can be useful.
+It is not necessary to send a demand letter to the insurance company after a car accident in California, but it can be useful.